Okavango delta

 ⚠️ Mandatory Exception: A certificate is strictly mandatory if you are arriving from, or have spent more than 12 hours in transit through, a country with a risk of Yellow Fever transmission (such as Uganda, Kenya, or certain other sub-Saharan African and South American nations).
 If your safari itinerary includes a stopover or a combination with an endemic country before entering Botswana, you must carry your official Yellow Card (International Certificate of Vaccination) to present at immigration, as entry will otherwise be denied.

 In addition to ensuring your routine immunizations (such as Tetanus, Diphtheria, Pertussis, Polio, and MMR) are up to date, health authorities generally recommend vaccinations for Hepatitis A, Hepatitis B, and Typhoid.
-A Rabies vaccination may also be advised depending on how remote your itinerary is and the specific activities you have planned.
+A rabies vaccination may also be advised depending on how remote your itinerary is and the specific activities you have planned.

 Malaria is another important consideration.
 While it is not present everywhere in Botswana, it is a known risk in the northern regions, including the Chobe area and the Okavango Delta.
 We strongly advise taking preventive malaria medication (prophylaxis) as prescribed by your doctor, particularly during and just after the wet summer months.